eenlpe1/N-Queen-Problem/README.md

 ### N-Queen-Problem

-> simple program about N-queen problem with the backtracking (recursive) function.
+Simple program about N-queen problem with the backtracking (recursive) function.
 This was created for academic purposes for the ```Intelligent Systems``` subject.

 **Features:**
 * Input from the user